aws/aws-cdk/packages/@aws-cdk/aws-lambda-nodejs/README.md

 The `NodejsFunction` construct automatically [reuses existing connections](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/node-reusing-connections.html) when working with the AWS SDK for JavaScript.
 Set the `awsSdkConnectionReuse` prop to `false` to disable it.

-Use the `environment` prop to define environments variables when esbuild runs:
+Use the `environment` prop under `bundling` to define environments variables when esbuild runs:

 ```ts
 new lambda.NodejsFunction(this, 'my-handler', {